Illinois CASA

 We’re Part of Something Bigger

 Illinois CASA is part of a national volunteer movement that began in 1977 when a Judge in Seattle decided he needed to know more about the children whose lives were in his hands.
-He started using community volunteers – regular citizens – as a “voice in court” for abused and neglected children.
+He started using community volunteers – regular citizens – as a “voice in court” for children and youth who have experienced abuse and neglect.
 These Court Appointed Special Advocates (CASA) provided him with the detailed information he needed to safeguard the children’s best interests and ensure that they were placed in safe, permanent homes as quickly as possible.
 The program was so successful that it was copied around the nation.

 Today, the National CASA/GAL Association, together with its state and local members, supports and promotes court-appointed volunteer advocacy for children who have experienced abuse and neglect so that they can thrive in safe, permanent homes.
 National CASA/GAL Association is a network of 939 state CASA/GAL organizations and local CASA/GAL programs operating in 49 states and the District of Columbia.